 Station 2: Card Table

 This station is down the hill after you enter the gate.
 These staff members will greet you at your car and ask for name(s) of your camper(s).
 Each camper will have a Green Card that you will get from this station.
 Green Cards are very important!
 These cards tell our staff which camp your camper is registered for, which cabin they will be staying in, if they have a balance, if they are missing forms, if they have medications, etc. There are also last minute questions on the back that our staff will ask to see if any information has changed since you submitted your forms.
 At this station, our staff will be sure to run through the registration process and clarify any questions.
+There will also be a quick symptom screening for all people in your vehicle.
+If anyone presents with any symptoms of COVID-19, as defined by the CDC, we will have to ask you to go back home.

 Station 3: Rock Pile